 Volumetric Modulated Arc Therapy (VMAT)

-During treatment the patient lies on a padded bench specially fitted to the machine.
-A large barrel shape delivers the radiation sweeping in uninterrupted arcs.
-Although the movement may seem random it is carefully planned.
+During treatment the patient lies on a treatment couch where the machine rotates around and delivers the radiation sweeping in uninterrupted arcs.
+It is carefully planned.
 Using 3D imaging your radiation therapist is able to ‘see’ the tumour during your treatment and target it directly.

 In more detail